+where $\circ$ is the Hadamard product and the superscript $^{p-1}$ denotes element wise $p-1^\text{th}$ power.
+The Normalized GLMP was further proposed to include a time-varying spectral normalization matrix to speed up the computation of GLMP \cite{yan_2022_NLMP}.
+Moving further with the idea of $l_p$-norm minimization, the adaptive Graph-Sign algorithm (Graph-Sign) was derived as a graph extension of the classical adaptive sign error or the least mean absolute deviation (LMAD) algorithm for multivariate signals \cite{yan_2022_sign, bib_MD_LMAD}.
+The Graph-Sign algorithm is derived from the minimum dispersion criterion and then reduced to $l_1$-norm minimization, which removes the need for prior knowledge from any noise assumption \cite{bib_l1}.
+The resulting update algorithm is \eqref{eq_online_GSP_framework} can be obtained by plugging \eqref{eq_lmp_cost} into \eqref{eq_adaptive_GSP_gradient}:

+Because the Graph-Sign is obtained from an $l_1$-norm problem, the resulting update is robust.
+To view it from another angle, the Sign$(\cdot)$ function is a clipping function, which is not affected by the outliers and extreme values in the error $\boldsymbol{e}[t]$, making the Graph-Sign robust.
+This allows the Graph-Sign algorithm to avoid the instability seen in the least-squares-based algorithms when estimating graph signals under impulsive noise.

-An alternative approach than simply modifying the loss function by switching $l_2$-norm to $l_1$-norm or $l_p$-nor to enhance robustness is to employ in which a robust adaptive estimation of graph signals is developed by replacing the conventional of using $l_2$-norm to define optimization problem with the Welsch loss \cite{wang2022robust}.
+An alternative approach to simply modifying the loss function by switching $l_2$-norm to $l_1$-norm or $l_p$-norm to enhance robustness is to employ a robust adaptive estimation of graph signals developed by replacing the convention of using $l_2$-norm to define the optimization problem with the Welsch loss \cite{wang2022robust}.